 5. Offer a Package

-Another solid option for those in hotel management attempting to maximize revenue is to create packages, allowing customers to pay for more than just a room.
+Another solid option for hotel managers attempting to maximize revenue is to create packages that allow customers to pay for more than just a room.
 Additional items, services, or products that may feature in a package deal include meals, bicycles, access to golf courses and equipment, and so on.

 With packages, the actual room rate may be lower than the equivalent rate for an identical room.
 However, your hotel will be able to sell more products simultaneously.